nus-cs2113-AY2324S1/ip/docs/README.md

 ### Adding a Deadline Task: `deadline`

 Adds a deadline task to the task list.
+For the deadline to be displayed in a DD MMM YYYY format, key in the TASK_DEADLINE as yyyy-mm-dd.
+Otherwise, proceed to key in the TASK_DEADLINE in any desired format.
 Format: `deadline TASK_DESCRIPTION /by TASK_DEADLINE`
 Expected Output:
 ```